 Singer Sandy Duncan had worked at both the Cosmic Aeroplane and Round Records while making acoustic music with Curt Setzer, sometimes including fiddler Mark Jardine or Mark Nelson on bass.

-They performed at a place called “The Pub” in an urban redevelopment called Trolley Square — former bus garages converted into a mall.
+Sandy and Curt started performing at a place called “The Pub” in an urban redevelopment called Trolley Square — former bus garages converted into a mall.

 The Jordan River Uptown band became regular entertainers at The Pub through the late 1970’s and into the early 1980’s — also playing at the Art Barn, Mule Hollow in Big Cottonwood Canyon, and dozens of other venues.